B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewieNS_step_by_step.rst

 By taking advantage of chewie-NS’ API, chewBBACA is capable of handling not only the schema creation, but also its upload, synchronization and download.
-The set of modules to interact with chewie-NS included in the chewBBACA suite provide a simple and automatic solution for the main tasks that users will want to perform.
+The set of modules to interact with chewie-NS included in chewBBACA provide a simple and automatic solution for the main tasks that users will want to perform.

 You can install `chewBBACA <https://github.com/B-UMMI/chewBBACA>`_ through